Requirements for the Major in Music

 An honors program is available to students majoring in music who have a 3.25 overall grade point average and a 3.50 average in the major.
 In addition to fulfilling the requirements for the music major, honors students must take one additional course in music, approved by the department, at the 300 level or above; they must also complete the honors sequence (Music 483, 484) in one of four areas (theory/analysis, history/culture, performance, or composition/theory).
 During the second semester of the junior year, students seeking admission to the honors program submit a formal proposal outlining their proposed research or creative project to the department for approval.

 Private lessons in voice and a variety of instruments are available, with or without academic credit (see Music 091, 191).
-Music 153, 154, or 181 fulfills the co-requisite for graded credit in Music 191 and 193.
-Fees for lessons, billed through the College business office, depend upon the number of credits elected; consult the Music Department for specific charges.
+Music 153 and 181 fulfill the corequisite for graded credit in Music 191 and 193.
+Fees for lessons, billed through the College business office, depend on the number of credits elected; consult the Music Department for specific charges.
 By electing any applied music, the student incurs a responsibility for the appropriate fee.
 Students electing Music 091 or 191 or taking extracurricular instruction must consult the applied music coordinator.
 Individual lessons/times are scheduled in consultation with the appropriate applied music associate.